Master of Arts in English

 - Coursework/Portfolio Option: The student completes 30 credits, at least 18 of which must be at the 6600- level, and then completes 6 additional credits at the 6600-level in the last two semesters.
 Work in each of these seminars must include a research/critical paper.
 In the final semester, the student will compile a portfolio of major assignments from the two additional seminars along with a reflective essay outlining the student's goals and development throughout the program.

-- By completing all foreign language coursework (at the 2200-level or above) with an average grade of B or better, and with an interval of no longer than four years between the conclusion of the last language class and the beginning of graduate study in English at Idaho State University.
+- By passing four semesters of coursework in a language other than English with an average grade of B, either during the course of study for the graduate degree or with an interval of no longer than four years between the completion of the last language course and the beginning of graduate study in English at Idaho State University.

-2. By having completed a major or a minor in a foreign language, as verified by a college transcript.
-OR
+- By having completed an undergraduate major or a minor in a language other than English, as verified by a college transcript.

-3. By taking 6 credits beyond the normal 3 credits of required Language Studies coursework.
-These 6 credits, which do not count toward the degree requirements, must include:
+- By taking 6 credits beyond the normal 3 credits of required Linguistics coursework.
+These 6 credits, which do not count toward the degree requirements, must include: a.
+ENGL 5586: Old English AND ENGL 5587: History of the English Language OR b.
+Either of the above courses plus one additional course in linguistics (see the list of courses that fulfill the Linguistics Requirement for options).

 All students must maintain a satisfactory record of scholarship.
 Three grades below B- during the entire program will automatically disqualify a student from continuing in the program.